Authentication

 return <GoogleLogin onSuccess={handleSuccess} />;

-User Creation and Linking
+User creation and linking

 - If the user is signing in for the first time, Forte automatically creates a new user account with a verified Google contact method.

-- If a user with the same email already exists in the project, Forte links the Google account to the existing user.
+- If a user with the same email already exists in the project, Forte links the Google Account to the existing user.

 - Google OAuth contact methods are verified by default since Google has already verified the user's email.